What is travel insurance?

 Are the benefit limits per person under the policy?

-The benefits, limits and excesses within your policy are per person, per claim.
-Therefore, if you've a family or group policy, the limits and excesses will be for each of you individually.
+The benefits, limits and excesses within your policy are per person, per incident, per trip.
+Therefore, if you have purchased a family or group policy, the limits and excesses will be for each of you individually.

 The airline I am travelling with has cancelled my flight due to staffing issues, am I covered?